Veeeee

 V (pronounced `Veeee’, in wood engineering, in any particular usage, generally stands for one of two things.
 As pertaining to loads and forces in (inside of) wood structural members themselves, V stands for `Shear’, in particular `horizontal shear’, and specifically to wood, `shear parallel to grain’.
 We won’t talk about that kind of V here; instead, we’ll talk about V (also pronounced `Veeee’), being wind speed.

 But there’s more!
 This wind speed, again as pertains to building design, is the speed measured, or presumed, some 33 feet above the ground, and with a certain `exposure’ (wind unobstructed by other buildings, trees, etc.).
 We’ll discuss exposure later.
 The point for now is that, if you understand a bit about `boundary layers’ in fluids (liquids and gasses, to include air), you know that as one gets closer and closer to the flow boundary, in this case flow of air (wind), and the boundary being the ground, the wind (speed) decreases.
-In fact, the flow speed decreases to zero right at the boundary.
-In design, though, obviously, our building sticks up above the ground; we never assume zero wind speed; in fact, in no case may we consider a speed lower than that at 15 feet (above the ground).
+In fact, theoretically, the flow speed decreases to zero right at the boundary.
+In building design, though, obviously, our building sticks up above the ground; we never assume zero wind speed; in fact, in no case may we consider a speed lower than that at 15 feet (above the ground).
 Going up the boundary layer higher and higher from the ground, the wind speed increases, and, obviously, continues to increase above that valued deemed at 33 feet.